The 1997 Survey

 PH (Photograph) - photographs of a UFO, but no actual sighting

 The category of Nocturnal Disc was created by UFOROM for differentiation within its own report files.
 Similarly, Evidence is also an ad hoc creation, and may not be applicable by other researchers.
-Normally, Evidence would include such physical traces as "crop circles", "landing rings" and "saucer nests."
-However, in 1990, there was a great increase in the numbers of such traces discovered in North America, and it was decided by UFOROM to treat these as separate from UFO reports in these annual surveys, except where reported to an official investigating body such as the NRC.
-For this reason, two EV cases classified as "CC" were added as data in the 1996 analysis.
+Evidence includes such physical traces as "crop circles", "landing rings" and "saucer nests."

 The hourly distribution of cases has usually followed a similar pattern each year, with a peak at 2200 hours local and a trough around 1000 hours local.
 Most sightings occur between 9:00 p.m. and midnight.
 Since most UFOs are nocturnal lights, this is not unexpected.
 The number of possible observers drops off sharply near midnight, and we would expect that the hourly rate of UFO reports would vary with two factors: potential observers and darkness.

 In 1997, this smooth, bell-shaped curve was strongly evident.
 There was a general trough centred around 11 a.m. and a peak at 10:00 p.m.